William Guggenheim: Education and career

 After attending Philadelphia public schools, Guggenheim matriculated in 1885 at the University of Pennsylvania (Penn), where he graduated in 1889 with a B.S. in chemistry and metallurgy.
 He had a successful career in mining and smelting ventures until his early retirement in 1901.
 Until the end of his life he was an extremely active Penn alumnus and held various leadership position in the Penn Club of New York.
 He gave many talks at University of Pennsylvania gatherings.
 As a Republican and anti-Communist, he self-published several pamphlets on his philosophy and politics.

 Personal life

 William married Grace Brown on November 3, 1900, in Philadelphia, Pennsylvania.
 The couple received fierce backlash from William's brother Daniel who disapproved of the match because Grace was a gentile and divorcée.
 In 1901 Grace filed for divorce in Chicago, Illinois, and was awarded $150,000 in alimony.
 William married a second time to Aimee Lillian Steinberger (1875–1957) on October 16, 1904.
-Their only son William Guggenheim, Jr. was born on July 25, 1907.
+Their only son, William Guggenheim Jr., was born on July 25, 1907.
 Grace Brown later claimed in 1913 that her marriage to William hadn't been annulled in 1901, due to the fact neither she nor William were Illinois residents at the time of their divorce.
 If Brown's claims were valid, this would make William a bigamist and render his son illegitimate.
-The case was later dismissed since Brown had claimed she was a Illinois resident during the divorce.
+The case was later dismissed since Brown had claimed she was an Illinois resident during the divorce.